madisongh/digsigserver/README.md

 A simple server for processing signing requests via a REST interface, intended for use with a cross-build system for embedded Linux.
 It currently handles signing requests for:
-* NVIDIA Jetson bootloader signing (currently limited to Jetson-TX2)
+* NVIDIA Jetson bootloader signing
 * Kernel module signing
 * Mender artifact signing